nia-php/collection-map-mixedmap/README.md

 Mixed maps encapsulate a native php assoc array with non type hinted values and provides common methods.

+## Installation
+Require this package with Composer.

+    composer require nia/collection-map-mixedmap

 ## Tests
 To run the unit test use the following command: